samuelkutz/hilbert-matrix/README.md

 Overall, this is the best method for SDP matrices.
 However, due to the bad conditioning of $H$, the floating-point errors acumulate so much it looks like the $H$ decomposition lose its "positiveness" or something.

 In order to prevent this, we can create a new aproximated matrix.
-We just need to add small values $\lambda$ to de diagonal of $H$ and see what reduces the relative residual norm the most:
+We just need to add small values $\lambda$ to the diagonal of $H$ and see what reduces the relative residual norm the most:

 <p align="center">
     <img src="./plots/Cholesky/residual_norm_vs_lambda.png" width="450">